tweedge/torrent-fish/README.md

 Yes, with some gaps.
 Torrents -> webseeds is supported end-to-end.
 Magnets -> webseeds are not, the magnet specification *relies* on a swarm being alive.
 This is why IA distributes torrents instead of magnets, they can skip that deficiency.

 For rogue archivists, you can slap a webseed/getright tag on any existing magnet (or create a new magnet, etc.) and clients that use your amended magnet will accept the HTTP Seed as a new source - but that means you need to keep a peer online.
 Enter torrent-fish - staying connected to swarms, to perform the only essential duty of a peer, with the least possible cost.

+### Under the Hood

+[libtorrent](https://www.libtorrent.org/) is a popular library that implements BitTorrent - you might use a BitTorrent client that also uses libtorrent, such as [Deluge](https://deluge-torrent.org/) or [qBittorrent](https://www.qbittorrent.org/). torrent-fish wraps libtorrent with pretty simple settings applied to every torrent:

+* Each piece's priority is set to 0 (do not download)
+* `upload_mode` flag is enabled, so torrents are active but not download data
+* `auto_managed` flag is disabled, so torrents may not enter a downloading state automatically

+It should be possible to accomplish the desired results by using *either* setting the piece priorities *or* mucking about with the flags for each torrent, but I occasionally ran into issues where libtorrent would begin to request pieces (BitTorrent is supposed to download missing/corrupt pieces, after all!) and doing both doesn't seem to cause any problems.

+The script was originally a fork of François M.'s [retrieve.py](https://gist.github.com/francoism90/4db9efa5af546d831ca47208e58f3364) due to his clean usage of [libtorrent's bindings for Python](https://www.libtorrent.org/python_binding.html), though we accomplish very different goals with libtorrent.
+Francois' script gets a torrent from a magnet and exits; torrent-fish stays alive for as long as possible to convert any peer's magnet into a torrent.

 ### Resource Efficiency